timvisee/prs/README.md

 against metadata leakage of your password store.

-When using Tomb with `prs`, your password store is stored inside an encrypted file.
-When using `prs`, it automatically opens and closes your password store Tomb for you as needed.
+When using Tomb with `prs`, your password store is stored inside an encrypted file. `prs` automatically opens and closes your password store Tomb for you as needed.
 This makes it significantly harder for malicious programs to list your password store contents.

-This feature is inspired by [`pass-tomb`](https://github.com/roddhjav/pass-tomb), which extends `pass` with Tomb support.
-In `prs`, this is built-in.
+This feature is inspired by [`pass-tomb`](https://github.com/roddhjav/pass-tomb), which is a `pass` extension for Tomb support.
+In `prs` this functionality is built-in.

 _Note: Tomb is only supported on Linux._